When tracker field and other required fields are read-only, the user can get 'stuck' when creating a new issue

-#1 Updated by Brian Lindahl over 9 years ago
+#1 Updated by Brian Lindahl almost 10 years ago

 A secondary solution would be to detect when a tracker field and other required fields are set as read-only, and disable the creation of the tracker for that role.

 Or, in a simple implementation, when the subject field is read-only for the default state, remove the tracker from the drop-down list.

-#2 Updated by Brian Lindahl over 9 years ago
+#2 Updated by Brian Lindahl almost 10 years ago

 Honestly, I wish this had been thought about from the very beginning.
 The most elegant way would have been to disable any tracker for which there is no status change allowed, and for any edit to require a valid status change (i.e. with old state == new state to indicate editing is allowed in that state).
 It's a little too late to provide this restriction unless a new project setting is created for backwards compatibility.